 The solution transforms it by helping hotels, employees, and guests to:

-- Get updated with real-time information via any common web browser or mobile devices without being physically present.
+- Get updated with real-time information via any common web browser or mobile device without being physically present.

 - Quickly update the status of a room, assign and coordinate housekeeping staff, notify potential issues, and shorten the time between check-ins and check-outs.